hritwizsri/Immortal/Global Temperature Time Series Forecasting/Readme.md

-Global Temperature Time Series Forecasting¶
+Global Temperature Time Series Forecasting
 Given time series data about temperatures in different countries, let's try to predict the change in average global temperature for the next 15 years. library used -> Pandas ,Numpy,plotly.express for Visualization I am useing a Facebook's Prophet model to make my predictions.